V4Fire/Client/src/components/traits/i-lock-page-scroll/README.md

 # components/traits/i-lock-page-scroll

-This trait provides API to lock the document scroll.
+This trait provides an API for blocking document scrolling.
-It is used if you have a problem with the scrolling page under pop-ups or other overlaying elements.
+It is used if you have a problem with page scrolling under popups or other overlay elements.

 ## Synopsis